Wakin

-The wakin is an intermediate twin tailed goldfish variety that has been originated from Japan.
-It is believed the wakin gave rise to fancy twin-tailed goldfish, including the ryukin, ranchu, oranda, fantail pearlscale, and many more twin-tailed goldfish.
+The Wakin (和金 lit.
+"Japanese Golden") is an intermediate twin tailed goldfish variety that has been originated from Japan.
+It is believed the wakin gave rise to fancy twin-tailed goldfish, including the ryūkin, ranchū, oranda, fantail pearlscale, and many more twin-tailed goldfish.
 It is also the second oldest variety, developed from the common goldfish.

 In Japan

 The wakin has many popular cultures and beliefs in the history of Japanese goldfish.
-The wakin goldfish, in Japanese terms, are any 'Huna' bodied goldfish with a single tail (in reference to the popular common goldfish), double tail, or triple tail, while in US, a wakin is simply a double tail goldfish with a long body.
+The wakin goldfish, in Japanese terms, are any 'Huna' bodied goldfish with a single tail (in reference to the popular common goldfish), double tail, or triple tail, while in the US, a wakin is simply a double tail goldfish with a long body.
 They are also seen in red and white, which are prized for competition.
-Other colors have been made from it, such as chocolate, blue, red, white, orange, and yellow.
-There is also a calico wakin, but for some reason, the regards to its color process, the calico wakin is not a full-blooded wakin line.
+Other colors include chocolate, blue, red, white, orange, and yellow.
+There is also a calico wakin, but for some reason, in regards to its color process, the calico wakin is not a full-blooded wakin line.